firescout/Wordpress-closed-for-Shabbat/README.md

 # Shabbat wordpress plugin

-This plugin is for closeing a wordpress site during Shabbat times
+This plugin is for closing a wordpress site during Shabbat times

 Custom times can be set.